Robert Byrne (chess player): U.S. Champion, Candidate

-By the late 1960s, he was playing chess semi-professionally.
+By the late 1960s he was playing chess semi-professionally.
 He won the 1972 U.S. Championship; after tying with Samuel Reshevsky and Lubomir Kavalek in the tournament proper, Byrne won the 1973 playoff at Chicago.
-Byrne achieved his career highlight of third place at the Leningrad Interzonal in 1973, with 12½/17, which made him only the fourth American (after Samuel Reshevsky, Bobby Fischer, and Pal Benko) to qualify for the Candidates Tournament (part of the world chess championship process).
-Byrne lost his first-round Candidates' match to former world champion Boris Spassky by 1½–4½ at San Juan, Puerto Rico, in 1974.
+Subsequently, scoring 12½/17, Byrne achieved his career highlight of third place at the Leningrad Interzonal in 1973, which made him only the fourth American (after Reshevsky, Bobby Fischer, and Pal Benko) to qualify for the Candidates Tournament (part of the world chess championship process).
+However, he lost his first-round Candidates match to former world champion Boris Spassky by 1½–4½ at San Juan, Puerto Rico, in 1974.

-As a 1974 Candidate, Byrne was seeded directly to the 1976 Biel Interzonal, where he performed very strongly, but missed a playoff berth by only half a point, sharing 5–6th places with 11½/19, behind Larsen (first with 12½), Tal, Portisch and Petrosian (2–4 with 12).
+As a 1974 Candidate, Byrne was seeded directly to the 1976 Biel Interzonal, where he performed very strongly but missed a playoff berth by half a point, sharing 5th–6th places with 11½/19, behind Bent Larsen (winner, with 12½), Mikhail Tal, Lajos Portisch, and Petrosian (2th–4th, with 12).

+Byrne was the highest-rated American player on the January 1977 FIDE rating list.

 At the Olympiads

-Byrne played nine times for the United States, with a total of (+51−12=53), for 66.8 per cent, and won seven individual and team medals.
+Byrne played nine times for the United States, with a total of +51−12=53, for 66.8 per cent, and won seven individual and team medals.
 His detailed results follow.